Chart Color Schemes

 Casey Hospital Emergency Department Expansion

-The Casey Hospital Emergency Department Expansion is part of a $280 million investment by the Victorian Government.
-It will significantly expand the emergency department to treat an estimated extra 52,000 presentations annually.
-The project includes a specially designed children's emergency zone, improved patient flow systems, additional treatment bays, a mental health zone, and satellite imaging facilities.
-Construction commenced in 2025 and is expected to be complete in 2027.
-The project is being delivered by the Victorian Health Building Authority (VHBA) in partnership with Monash Health, and is expected to create over 1,000 jobs during peak construction (combined with Werribee Mercy Hospital expansion).
+Part of a $280 million investment by the Victorian Government, this project significantly expands the emergency department at Casey Hospital to treat an additional 52,000 presentations annually.
+Key features include a dedicated children's emergency zone, mental health zone, satellite imaging, and improved patient flow systems.
+The project is delivered by the Victorian Health Building Authority (VHBA) in partnership with Monash Health and builder Icon, creating over 1,000 jobs during construction.

 Berwick Health and Education Precinct